Dynamic generation of multiple CI/CD parent-child pipelines using GitLab

 - echo "This is service "A" - child job!"

-We have two stages build
+We have two stages build and services, the job service_a requires the

-and then triggers a child pipeline which configuration contains
+build-job and then triggers a child pipeline which configuration contains

-the child-job
+the child-job.

 In the UI that looks like: